Hairy Black Holes by Spontaneous Symmetry Breaking: Hairy black holes with global symmetry

 \subsection{Symmetric Phase}

-When $\alpha$ is negative, the interaction potential $V(\varphi)$ has a minimum at $\varphi = \varphi^* = 0$, which refers a vacuum of the system.
-A small expansion of $\varphi$ near this point is an excitation above vacuum.
-However, when $\alpha$ is positive, this minimum becomes a local maximum and the vacuum changes.
-In this subsection, we search for hairy black hole solutions around $\varphi = \varphi^* = 0$ by varying $\alpha$ for a given value of $\lambda = \frac{1}{10}$ and observe the behavior of the hairy black hole solutions.
+When $\alpha$ is negative, the interaction potential $V$ has a minimum at $\varphi = \varphi^* = 0$, which we call a vacuum of the system.
+However, when $\alpha$ is positive, this point becomes a local maximum, and the system develops a new vacuum.
+Here, we search for hairy black hole solutions in the symmetric phase by assuming a small value of $\varphi$ (close to the vacuum expectation value) near the horizon and varying the value of $\alpha$ when $\lambda = \frac{1}{10}$.\\